 When Should You Have Your Webinar?

 Choosing the optimal time to host your webinar can be a tricky decision.
 However, it’s no secret that timing is everything, so take into careful consideration when you will host your webinar to ensure that it gets the highest amount of attendees possible.
-Brafton found that 11 am was the best time for the highest attended webinars.
+LiveWebinar found that 10-11 am was the best time for the highest attended webinars.

 What Tech Should You Use to Host Your Webinars?

-Before you can determine which technology tools you want to use for your webinars, you first need to ask yourself some critical questions.
-Here are some things you want to consider:
+Before you can determine which tools you want to use for your webinars, first ask yourself some critical questions.
+Some things to consider:

-- What is it going to look like when you want to set it up and put that registration page on your website?
+- What is the setup and registration page going to look like on your website?

-- How many seats can you get within your allocated budget?
+- How many seats can you set within your allocated budget?

 - Do they offer any email capabilities to send reminders to registrants?

-- What in-app engagement features to they offer? (think things like polls, chat, Q&A, etc.)
+- What in-app engagement features do they offer (Think polls, chats, Q&As, etc.)?

-- Will the software integrate with your CRM or other marketing platform so you can continue to drip on and follow-up with attendees and non-attendees?
+- Will the software integrate with your CRM or other marketing platforms?

 Once you have an answer to those questions you’ll be able to better decide upon the most optimal technology for you to use.